WaitThatShouldntWork/InferGPT/README.md

-# InferGPT: your local best friend & AI agent
+# InferGPT: your local personalised & AI agent

 InferGPT's primary focus is to be an AI that knows you better than your best friend.